chunmusic/Yolo-R_DeepSort/README.md

 # Yolo-R DeepSort

-- This repository is created by mixing Yolo-R object detection and Deepsort algorithm.
+- This repository was built by combining Yolo-R object detection and Deepsort algorithm.

 ## Installation
 1. First, clone the repository.